-I’ve never been rich, but I’ve traveled the world.
-I drew my first breath in Belgium, played in puddles at campgrounds in France, begged to start kindergarten early in Amsterdam, turned seven in a pink dress against the backdrop of a rainforest in Cote D’Ivoir, and spent every afternoon exploring the wild, red-rocked savanna of Nigeria.
+I’ve never been rich but I’ve traveled the world.
+I drew my first breath in Belgium, played in puddles at campgrounds in France, begged to start kindergarten early in Amsterdam, turned seven in a pink dress against the backdrop of rainforest in Cote d’Ivoire, and spent every afternoon exploring the wild, red-rocked savanna of Nigeria.

-I flew to Manila to volunteer with a local charity and when the year was up I came right back on a one-way ticket.
-I built my own kind of life here.
-I started teaching English and enrolled in an online college to study business management.
-I met my husband and together we found our passion.
+What keeps me in the Philippines?
+I first flew to Manila to volunteer with a local charity and when the year was up I came right back on a one-way ticket.
+I found it to be a place where I could build my own kind of life.

-I do love being active; my favorite sport is basketball, I practice yoga, train in martial arts, and love riding my motorcycle.
+I also love being active, indoors and out: my favorite sport is basketball, I practice yoga, train in martial arts, and love riding my motorcycle.